 The artwork is available to the general public in physical and virtual spaces that resonate with the context in which they are placed.
 Where possible we want the public to interact with the artwork in its varied exhibition formats, combining both physical and virtual representation.
 We lend artwork to exhibits in museums, foundations, institutions, and public spaces.
 We facilitate and cooperate with other foundations, organisations, and public and private institutions to coordinate these efforts.

-We cooperate with art schools and other educational institutions, museums, foundations and public and private institutions as a way of promoting art, exchange and support for individuals as part of the foundation’s mission.
+We cooperate with educational institutions and art schools, as well as museums, foundations and public and private institutions as a way of promoting art, exchange and support in line with the foundation’s mission.

 The foundation works with donors: individuals, institutions, organisations and other foundations with common goals.
 With the funding we work with the trustees of the foundation and its network of members to identify disadvantaged children to support by means of teaching, supplying materials, supporting the learning experience and opening opportunities for display and recognition as well as self-support.